umarhassan-mitodl/21l.021-spring-2022/content/pages/readings.md

 Behn, Aphra. *The Rover and Other Plays*.
 Edited by Jane Spencer.
 Oxford: Oxford University Press, 2008.
 ISBN: 9780199540204.

 Please read Aphra Behn's "Prologue" and Acts I-III.
-The print copy is preferred, but you can find a digital text at [Gutenberg](http://www.gutenberg.org/files/21339/21339-h/21339-h.htm) (read Part 1, which was a separate play, not Part 2, the sequel) or you can use the [Internet Archive text](https://archive.org/details/worksofaphrbehn01behnuoft/page/14/mode/2upLinks).
+The print copy is preferred, but you can find a digital text at {{% resource_link "3b4aa463-8237-46d3-a786-cc0d5c1bf8e5" "Gutenberg" %}} (read Part 1, which was a separate play, not Part 2, the sequel) or you can use the {{% resource_link "c7b7aa26-9860-45e0-a14d-1794bc262428" "Internet Archive text" %}}.

 #### Supplemental Reading